 All Nosebands must be correctly fitted, and cannot be so tight to cause unnecessary discomfort to the Horse, ref.
-Code of Conduct.
+CodeArticle 1044.8 of Conductthe FEI Veterinary Regulations applies in relation to the permitted tightness of the noseband.

 Nosebands 2, 3, 4, 5 and 6 are not permitted when a double bridle is used